Reviews You Can Rely On

 Connectivity Bluetooth FTMS and Auxilary input Bluetooth Bluetooth, WiFi, works with JRNY App, also streaming entertainment and third-party apps No No

-Additional Features Audio In/Out Jack, Bluetooth Speakers, Custom Interval Keys, Energy Saver Mode, Fan, Multi-position Tablet Holders, Speed & Incline Quick Dial Controls, USB charging (1A/5V), Water Bottle Holder Folding design, 4 transport wheels, 2 bottle holders, integrated device holder, safety stop lanyard, handrail controls, USB charging, waterfall design SoftDrop folding system, built-in fan, Comfort Tech deck cushioning, speed and incline adjustment buttons, streaming entertainment, works with JRNY app, bottle holders, heart rate arm band, Bluetooth, transport wheels Compact folding design, transport wheels, phone holder, remote control Folding, soft-drop, transport wheels, bottle holders, shock absorption, quick speed buttons, manual incline adjust, device shelf, safety shutoff lanyard
+Additional Features Audio In/Out Jack, Bluetooth Speakers, Custom Interval Keys, Energy Saver Mode, Fan, Multi-position Tablet Holders, Speed & Incline Quick Dial Controls, USB charging (1A/5V), Water Bottle Holder Folding design, 4 transport wheels, 2 bottle holders, integrated device holder, safety stop lanyard, handrail controls, USB charging, waterfall design SoftDrop folding system, built-in fan, Comfort Tech deck cushioning, speed and incline adjustment buttons, streaming entertainment, works with JRNY app, bottle holders, heart rate arm band, Bluetooth, transport wheels Compact folding design, transport wheels, tablet holder, remote control Folding, soft-drop, transport wheels, bottle holders, shock absorption, quick speed buttons, manual incline adjust, device shelf, safety shutoff lanyard

 Warranty Frame, Motor: Lifetime - Parts: 5 years - Labor: 2 Years Frame: 10 years, Motor: 2 years, Machine: 1 year Frame and motor: 15 years, Mechanical parts: 5 years, Labor: 2 years, Electronics: 1 year 12-month limited parts and labor Frame: 3 years, Parts: 180 days